CMYK to PMS. Text in black, process or spot.

-Often those designing and laying out books make a crucial mistake with their basic text used throughout the book.
+There are differences.
+Avoid costly printing mistakes and time revising your files.
+Often those designing and laying out books make a crucial mistake with the black text used throughout the book.
 They either make it CMYK text color, or they add a Pantone PMS color without realizing that it changes the cost to print the book.
+So, here we go …

-First example – Black Text
+First example – Black ink Text

-Second example – Text Color in CMYK
+Second example – Screenbuild Text Color in process CMYK

 That means that in a typical process color book, the cost to print increases because of additional inks.
-Be sure of what the printing quote says before adding PMS color.
-Text color using PMS inks can be printed in four-color, or a single ink.
+Be sure of what the printing quote says before adding a Pantone spot color.
+Text color, using PMS inks, can be printed in four-color, or a single solid ink.
 If it is a single ink, this is called ‘spot’ color, instead of ‘process’ color.

 In Summary …